pnair03/codepath-prework/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 While this project has taught me much about web development, I still have a few questions.
 First off, I noticed that this entire project was contained within one page.
 One thing that I am curious about is how to create different pages and have them accessible from a central page.
 For example, if I wanted to make different modes of the game, how would I enable the user to select a certain game mode so that they could play it?
 Another question I have is how programs can access user data.
 I feel like this relates to JavaScript more than HTML, but this is also something that I would want to explore because this project did not deal with user inputs other than clicking the buttons.
+Lastly, I am unsure about how advertisementss are implemented on certain websites.
+How do these advertisements show up in an HTML file?
+I will be sure to explore these questions.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)